 Out there dark little archipelagos of cloud and the vast world of sand and scrub shearing upward into the shoreless void where those blue islands trembled and the earth grew uncertain, gravely canted and veering out through tinctures of rose and the dark beyond the dawn to the uttermost rebate of space.

 Like in every nightmare, there is a monster at the end - sometimes unseen, but its presence is always felt.
-The monster of Blood Meridian is Judge Holden, the second in command of the Glanton gang.
+The monster of _Blood Meridian is Judge Holden, the second in command of the Glanton gang.
 The Judge is a goliath of a man, described to be seven feet tall, albino, and totally bald.
-While that certainly makes for a distinct picture in the mind's eye, what makes gives him an almost supernatural presence is his magnetic intelligence and oratory skills.
-He speaks as if from the vantage point of someone outside the story or even space and time looking down on human society with terrible intent (probably no coincidence he reminded me of Apocalypse Now's Colonel Kurtz).
+While that certainly makes for a distinct picture in the mind's eye, what makes him an almost supernatural presence is his magnetic intelligence and oratory skills.
+He speaks as if from the vantage point of someone outside the story - or even space and time - looking down on human society with terrible intent (probably no coincidence he reminded me of Apocalypse Now's Colonel Kurtz).
 Every bit of information revealed about the Judge just adds more to the surrounding mystery.
 He appears in places and times that seem Were McCarthy any less of a literary talent, this would feel like deus ex machina or just plain terrible writing.
-The very cold and realist world of Blood Meridian also makes these situations seem miraculous rather than contrived. , has superb skill in everything from languages to dancing to playing violin, and despite choosing to surround himself with illiterate criminals possessing insatiable thirsts for violence The Judge delivers philosophical treatises on the nature of existence and catalogues local cave paintings.
+The very cold and realist world of _Blood Meridian also makes these situations seem miraculous rather than contrived. .
+He is a true Renaissance man, possessing superb skill in everything including languages, dancing, music, warfare, etc. Despite choosing to surround himself with illiterate criminals possessing insatiable thirsts for violence, The Judge delivers philosophical treatises on the nature of existence and catalogues local cave paintings.
 The Judge practically leaps off the page the moment he starts talking; his monologues are easily my favorite parts of the book.
-Although most characters expose little of their inner thoughts or motivations, the only character in which this loss of perspective is truly felt is with Judge Holden.
+Although most characters expose little of their inner thoughts or motives, the only character in which this loss of perspective is truly felt is Judge Holden.
 His talent for wanton murder and destruction is shocking, but not knowing why such an extraordinary man would dedicate himself to evil is far more troubling.

 Perhaps the most disturbing thing in the book happens right after finishing it.
 Like a psychedelic drug or bad local restaurant, you leap to your laptop to Google it and see what other people thought of the experience.
 Up comes Wikipedia, and as shown by the names being blue hyperlinks, the Glanton gang was a real group of scalp hunters in the American southwest.
 Even some characters of the book like Captain Glanton and Judge Holden were based upon historical figures.